 Along with the young and old, heat waves can be extremely dangerous for people who must work outdoors when the mercury soars.
-Think of roofers, construction workers or the Queen’s guards who have sweltered in hot red uniforms and fur hats this week as temperatures in London and elsewhere throughout the United Kingdom and Europe shattered centuries-old records.
+Think of roofers or construction workers or, during the heat wave in July 2022, the Queen’s guards who have sweltered in hot red uniforms and fur hats.

 Hillis once helped save the life of a woman whose core temperature had climbed to 106.2 degrees.

 Hillis is also certified in wilderness medicine and studied tropical medicine in Africa.
 In 2019, she climbed Mount Kilimanjaro with fellow emergency medicine wilderness doctors.
-She also a rock climber and teaches courses on how to do medical rescues in “high angle” locations like canyons.
+She is also a rock climber and teaches courses on how to do medical rescues in “high-angle” locations like canyons.